What DIYers Should Know About Bluetooth-Connected Tools

 The Makita AWS (Auto-Start Wireless System) can handle to 10 AWS-enabled Makita tools, so you could connect a miter saw, rotary hammer, circular saw and angle grinder all at once.
 Festool offers a clever Bluetooth wireless remote control built into the end of the vacuum hose so you can turn it on and off right where you’re working.

 Ridgid’s Octane system can benefit DIY users as well as professionals, utilizing Bluetooth communication to allow more power throughput when you pair an Octane battery with an Octane tool.
 This cleverly maintains long-running universal compatibility, where every 18V Ridgid battery works with every 18V tool while upgrading power for new tools designed to handle the added load.

 Tool inventory management systems are geared for larger-scale professional applications where you might be working with many tools across multiple job sites.
 DeWalt’s comprehensive Tool Connect system includes centralized tracking of tools, equipment and materials via the web portal or mobile app.
-Accessing all the information in one place can help with tool planning across multiple projects or job sites, or even assignment to numerous employees.
+Accessing all the information in one place can help with tool planning across multiple projects or job sites.
 System benefits include fewer lost tools and less wasted time searching or waiting for tools.
 The system is integrated into tools such as the rotary laser, impact driver, and LED area light.

 Milwaukee’s One-Key system is another big player with extensive inventory management features.

 Tool Settings Control